Jeff Piecoro

 Jeff Piecoro is an American sportscaster.
 He formerly worked for 24 years with the Cincinnati Reds baseball team as a co-host on Reds Live pregame and post game shows.
 He and former Big Red Machine member Doug Flynn co-hosted Reds Weekly on Fox Sports Ohio.
 He also does work as the color commentator on the Big Blue Network during radio broadcasts of University of Kentucky Wildcats football on the UK Sports Network.

-Since 2015 Piecoro has worked for the SEC Network as play by play announcer for men’s baseball and women’s basketball.
-In June of 2021 Piecoro became a Realtor at The Brokerage Real Estate Advisors in Lexington.
+Since 2015 Piecoro has worked for the SEC Network as play-by-play announcer for men's baseball and women's basketball.
+In June 2021 Piecoro became a Realtor at The Brokerage Real Estate Advisors in Lexington.
 He is a member of LBAR and NKAR, and works the Central Kentucky and Northern Kentucky real estate markets.
-August of 2022 Piecoro was named Sports Director at WTVQ-TV, the ABC affiliate in Lexington Kentucky.
-He anchors the 5:00,6:00 and 11:00 p.m. sports, Monday through Friday.
+In August 2022 Piecoro was named Sports Director at WTVQ-TV, the ABC affiliate in Lexington, Kentucky.
+He anchors the 5:00, 6:00 and 11:00 p.m. sports, Monday through Friday.